wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 Here the I/O all happens in the repositories (which connect to the database or something like that), and the `assign_courier` method, which presumably makes some complicated business computations, is free to be synchronous.

 ## Drawback: you cannot run expensive blue code in red code, but nothing prevents you from doing so
 One incontrovertible drawback that `async/await` style programming has is the following footgun.
-Nothing in the model logically prevents you from running expensive *synchronous* code inside *asynchronous* code.
+You cannot run asynchronous functions inside synchronous functions, but nothing logically prevents you from running expensive synchronous code inside asynchronous code.
 To give a trivial example:
 {% highlight python %}
 async def my_async_function():
     time.sleep(10)